-As the obesity epidemic marches on and related chronic diseases become increasingly prevalent, more and more researchers, clinicians and insurers are concluding that bariatric surgery has a key role to play in combating this public health crisis.
+As the obesity epidemic marches on and related chronic diseases become increasingly prevalent, more and more researchers, clinicians, and insurers are concluding that bariatric surgery has a key role to play in combating this public health crisis.
 The problem: Less than 1 percent of eligible patients undergo weight-loss surgery because they think it’s unsafe or that diet and exercise are more effective at fighting obesity, among other factors.

 What can healthcare marketers do to boost bariatric volumes?
 Start by embracing a messaging strategy that gives weight-loss surgery its due as more than a slim-down tool.

 Compelling patient testimonials are especially potent motivators in marketing bariatric surgery.
-Successful patients can be your program’s biggest advocates, if you share their stories strategically.
+Successful patients can be your program’s biggest advocates—if you share their stories strategically.

 “Everyone loves a success story, especially when it involves weight loss,” says Lisa Rodgers-Dark, content director at True North Custom.
 “Telling surgical weight-loss stories celebrates patients’ successes and inspires other people to think it might work for them, too.
 Cross-channel marketing is a smart approach to surgical weight-loss marketing, especially when combined with a storytelling approach that connects on an emotional level.
 It’s effective for print, digital and in-person events, like seminars.”

-Bariatric surgery often has a long lead time.
+Yes, although keep in mind that bariatric surgery often has a long lead time.
 Patients may research and consider a procedure for months or years before meeting with a surgeon.
 Six to nine months more may elapse between the initial appointment and the surgery while insurance approves the procedure and patients undergo nutrition counseling and various health evaluations.

-“At True North Custom, we create campaigns that meet potential patients where they are in their journey,” Bryan says.
+“At True North Custom, we create campaigns that meet potential patients where they are in their journey,” Silberman says.
 “For example, a comprehensive digital campaign could have targeted content that speaks to each stage in a different way—awareness, education and action—depending on what a hospital is trying to achieve.
 Providing compelling content for every stage of the decision-making process helps ensure you’re sending the right message to the right people at the right time in their decision cycle.”